Sann0/Nimem/README.md

 # Nimem
-### Simple library for external memory manipulation on a windows process
+### Library for external memory manipulation on a windows process
 #### Credits to [khchen](https://github.com/khchen/winim) for [winim](https://github.com/khchen/winim)